 If you’re looking to get some sun, head to Copacabana Beach.
 This beautiful beach is one of the most popular in town and is located in the Babin Kuk area on the Lapad peninsula.

 The beach features shallow waters and a gorgeous view of the surrounding sea.
-If you get hungry (or thirsty!), many beach bars and restaurants are nearby.
+Many beach bars and restaurants are nearby if you get hungry (or thirsty!).
 We recommend Pivnica Dubrava and Asia Restaurant Dubrovnik.

 Copacabana is also known for its shallow water, making it the perfect spot for wading around.
 The beach also has plenty of sun loungers and umbrellas to relax in the shade.
 This pebbled beach is a wonderful place to take in some views from across the bay and get a break from city life.